 Tour the Paper House

 As you drive out of Bearskin Neck, it’s worth a short detour to the Paper House if you are interested in quirky little roadside stops.
 This house, which was built in 1922, is made with paper walls and furniture.
-It’s tucked away in a residential neighborhood, and often operates on the honor system for the admission fee ($2 for adults and $1 for kids).
-Although it just has two rooms, my kids enjoyed seeing the layers and layers of paper.
+It’s a fun, unique tourist attraction, and is a quick stop.

 Have you been to Rockport, Massachusetts?
 What was your favorite thing to do?